- Admissions

 Latest Athletics News

-- Men’s Basketball Edged By Vikings In MASCAC MatchupSalem, MA –Â The Fitchburg State Men’s Basketball team dropped a 79-75 decision to the Vikings of Salem State this evening in Massachusetts State Collegiate Athletic Conference (MASCAC) action this evening from the Twohig Gymnasium.
+- Softball Drop Conference Doubleheaders To LancersFitchburg, MA. –Â The Fitchburg State softball team dropped a pair of contests to the Lancers of Worcester State this afternoon in Massachusetts State Collegiate Athletic Conference (MASCAC) action from the Donna Lee Withington Memorial Field by the scores of 13-3 and 8-0.